Education transforms lives and breaks the cycle of poverty

-- Across the board, children’s health suffers.
-In many parts of the world, school is where children get health care, immunizations and their one nutritious meal of the day
+- Their health may suffer: In many parts of the world, school is where children get health care, immunizations and their one nutritious meal of the day.

 How UNICEF helps kids learn

-Whether by setting up temporary classrooms for child refugees, building child-friendly schools, distributing books and other learning materials, training teachers or even rebuilding an entire educational system, UNICEF does whatever it takes to improve children's access to education.
+UNICEF's education programs take many forms.
+Whether it's setting up temporary classrooms for child refugees, distributing books and other learning materials, training teachers or rebuilding an entire educational system, UNICEF works with local, national and global partners to improve children's access to quality education.

 Kids in Need of Desks (K.I.N.D.)
 Fund